 Key philosophies in the Declaration of Independence

-life, liberty, the pursuit of happiness.
-People establish government to protect those rights.
+- People have "certain unalienable rights" (rights that cannot be taken away)-to life, liberty, the pursuit of happiness. - People establish government to protect those rights. - Declaration of Independence - Government derives power from the people.